Ethics approval process

 Please note that major amendments that alter previous ethical consideration of your project may require submission of a new application to ensure full consideration of the ethical implications of your amendment.

 If you wish to amend a project which has ethical approval from an NHS REC you can seek minor amendments from the Chair of the NHS REC that you submitted your application to.
 Major amendments are likely to require a resubmission.
 The Health Research Authority has guidance here

-You will need to submit a form to report any adverse event occurring during your study in the event of one of the following incidents:
+You will need to submit a form on Research Ethics Online to report any adverse events or untoward incidents occurring during your study in the event of one of the following incidents:

 (a) Adverse events